If my child was born in 2013, can I claim the child and dependent care credit?

 Your child must have lived with you for more than 1/2 the year.
 A child born during the year is considered to have lived with you for the full 12 months as long as it lived with you the entire time after it was born.
-Time the child spent in a hospital following birth won't count against you.
+Time the child spent in a hospital after birth won't count against you.

-File Form 4868 to request an automatic 6-month extension of time to file.
+- File Form 4868 to request an automatic six-month extension of time to file.
 You should receive the SSN during the extension period.

-File your taxes without claiming the child as a dependent.
+- File your taxes without claiming the child as a dependent.
 Then, amend your return after you receive the child's SSN.
-You have 3 years to amend the return, starting from the later of these:
+You have three years to amend the return, starting from the later of these: